Your email address will not be shared and

 you can unsubscribe at anytime.

-When: SUNDAY, JULY 23rd, at 4pm Pacific on the Al Cole / People of Distinction Broadcasting Network ITUNES Radio Network
+Interview available on the Al Cole / People of Distinction Broadcasting Network.

 Coping with hurt, anger, and overwhelm during a divorce can cost you hours of sleep, physical and emotional suffering, reduced productivity at work, and hundreds of dollars in extra legal fees!